 - ORPA will determine if the sponsor permits 90-Day Pre-Award spending, and if it is permitted, the requested Pre-Award date will be entered in PS Financials.

-Do Not Have a PS Financials Award Number?
+Do Not Have a Prime Award Number?

 If you would like to request the creation of a new PS Financials Award prior to your award document being issued or fully executed, a completed and signed OPAR form should be submitted to ORPA with the required information in the Departmental Spending Authorization and Spending Prior to Award Activation sections.

 Approval of the request is subject to the following conditions:

 - The sponsor must allow for pre-award spending.

 - A department chair or center/institute director signature and a departmental chart string are required on the OPAR form, in addition to that of the PI or designee.